 Life in Dublin

 Dublin Business School is located in the heart of Dublin city.
 Dublin is relatively small and can be easily crossed on foot or by bicycle.
-The college is a modern urban-style campus comprising of five separate buildings, each located within walking distance of each other in the fashionable downtown area of Dublin 2.
-The buildings are situated among some of the most well-known landmarks in Dublin
+Both of the DBS buildings are located within walking distance of each other in the fashionable downtown area of Dublin 2.
+The buildings are situated among some of the most well-known landmarks in Dublin.

 Our main teaching building Castle House overlooks historic Dublin Castle, the fortified remains of which mark the heart of the city.
-Dublin Castle was the centre British rule in Ireland for seven centuries and is now home to museums such as the Chester Beatty Library, a winner of the European Museum the Year Award.
+Dublin Castle was the centre of British rule in Ireland for seven centuries and is now home to museums such as the Chester Beatty Library, a winner of the European Museum the Year Award.
 Dublin Castle is used for important state functions such as the receptions for visiting dignitaries, like the recent visits of Queen Elizabeth II and US President Obama.
-In 2014 Science without Borders students from all over Ireland gathered for a welcome event hosted by the Minister for Education.

-The Castle House building is located on the edge of Temple Bar, by day this popular tourist quarter is home to artists’ studios, galleries and cafes; by night it comes alive to the sights and sounds of the legendary Dublin nightlife where the party continues seven night a week!
+The Castle House building is located on the edge of Temple Bar, by day this popular tourist quarter is home to artists’ studios, galleries and cafes; by night it comes alive to the sights and sounds of the legendary Dublin nightlife where the party continues seven nights a week!
 Each weekend the local students and local partygoers are joined by visitors from all over the Europe to enjoy the “craic agus ceoil” (Irish words for fun and music) of Temple Bar’s pub, restaurant, and nightclub scene.

-Balfe House is adjacent to the pedestrianized area of Grafton Street, which boasts some of the most sought after shopping in Europe.
+Castle House is near to the pedestrian area of Grafton Street, which boasts some of the most sought after shopping in Europe.
 Grafton St is the perfect place to bump into friends and watch the musicians and street performers entertain the passers-by.
 Aungier Street is near to the pleasant park of Saint Stephen’s Green, the perfect location for a stroll or picnic on a summer day.